Tuscan Natural Harvest Dog Food receives the Advisor’s second-highest rating of 4 stars.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Tuscan Natural Harvest looks like an above-average dry dog food.
+Based on its ingredients alone, Tuscan Natural Harvest dog food looks like an above-average dry product.

 And a fat-to-protein ratio of about 58%.

 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.